 The Illusion of Choice

-No choice, no freedom, is no fun.
-And too much choice, complex, nuanced choice, is hard.
-I think what we like best is the Illusion of Choice.
-Situations where we get to pick, but where it’s nicely laid out to not give us too much mental pain.
+I think what we often like best is the Illusion of Choice.
+Situations where we get to pick.
+But where it’s nicely laid out to not give us too much mental pain.

 Pick any media you like.
 Something we haven’t tried in Art 110.
 Or, something you want to try again.
 Or, do it Intermedia style and come up with your concept first and then consider what media best expresses that.
 Define your project and do it.